soft2help/php-wrapper/README.md

 go build -o s2hWrapper.exe
 ```

-### Installation
+## Installation

 1. Download [Release.zip](https://github.com/soft2help/php-wrapper/releases).
-3. Run laucher.bat.
-If PHP is not installed locally s2hWrapper will try to download and install PHP.
+2. Run laucher.bat.
+If PHP is not installed locally s2hWrapper will try to download and install PHP, so first time that will run it can take a bit longer.
-4. Open your browser in http://localhost:8080.
+3. Open your browser in http://localhost:8080. (if you dont specify another port)

+## Running

+There are two files that will help you for this task, launcher.bat and stops2hWs.bat, check them for more details

 Advanced user execute `s2hWrapper.exe -h` to view all options.